-'Safeguarding' is defined in the Children Act 2004 as protecting from maltreatment; preventing impairment of health and development; ensuring that children grow up with the provision of safe and effective care; and work in a way that gives the best life chances and transition to adult hood.
+'Safeguarding' is defined in the Children Act 2004 as protecting from maltreatment; preventing impairment of mental and physical health and development; ensuring that children grow up with the provision of safe and effective care; and work in a way that gives the best life chances and transition to adult hood.
 Our safeguarding practice applies to every child.

-The term Staff applies to all those working for or on behalf of FSM, full time or part time, including Peripatetic and support staff in either a paid or voluntary capacity.
+The term Staff applies to all those working for or on behalf of FSM, full time or part time, including supply teachers, Peripatetic and support staff in either a paid or voluntary capacity.
 This also includes parents and Governors.